P7h/P7h.github.io/Groovy/01_roadmap.md

 ## What's on the menu?

-* Installing Groovy
+* Groovy installation and env setup
-* Groovy command line
+* Groovy command line binaries
-* Groovy introduction
+* Introduction to Groovy
-* Groovy Features
+* Features unique to Groovy [in comparison with Java]
 * Ranges
 * Closures
 * List Tricks